medialab/xan/docs/cmd/cat.md

     --paths <input>             When concatenating rows, give a text file (use "-" for stdin) containing one path of CSV file to concatenate per line.
-    --path-column <name>        When given a column name, --paths will be considered as CSV, and paths to CSV files to concatenate will be given from the selected column.
+    --path-column <name>        When given a column name, --paths will be considered as CSV, and paths to CSV files to concatenate will be extracted from the selected column.
-                                The paths must be in a column named as indicated by the <column> argument.
     -S, --source-column <name>  Name of a column to prepend in the output of "cat rows" indicating the path to source file.